hyperledger-archives/sawtooth-docs-archive/docs/core/1.1/sysadmin_guide/off_chain_settings.md

----
-title: Changing Off-chain Settings with Configuration Files
+# Changing Off-chain Settings with Configuration Files
----

 Each Sawtooth component, such as the validator or the REST API, can have an optional configuration file that controls the component\'s behavior.